leonoverweel/date-display/README.md

-# date-display
+# time-delta

-You can use date-display to display the time difference between a specified date (with a time) and now, in a variety of formats.
+You can use time-delta to display the time difference between a specified date (with a time) and now, in a variety of formats.
 The project was made specifically with countdowns until events in mind.

 ## Format string

-Generally, the format string consists of a combination of text that will be displayed as-is and tags that date-display replaces with the entities specified below.
+Generally, the format string consists of a combination of text that will be displayed as-is and tags that time-delta replaces with the entities specified below.

 ### Partial tags